Tiqur/TradingviewPlus/README.md

 ## Features

 ## Building
-run build.sh to build for firefox
+run `build.sh firefox|chrome` to build for firefox or chrome respectively

 ## Contributing